loewexy/pdns-manager-website/content/quickstart.md

 sudo apt-get install pdns-server pdns-backend-mysql
 ```

-Afterwords open */etc/powerdns/pdns.conf* with an editor of your choise
+Afterwards open */etc/powerdns/pdns.conf* with an editor of your choice
 and enter the following:
 ```
 allow-axfr-ips=127.0.0.1 <ip of your secondary nameserver>